mfarresalv/Notion_api_reader/README.md

 # Notion api reader

-The file `main.py` connects to a Notion Database (given a Notion auth token and a id of a database), and downloads it into a local file (it coluld be a google drive directory using google drive app).
+The file `main.py` connects to a Notion Database (given a Notion auth token and a id of a database), and downloads it into a local file (directory path of outcome must be given).

 ## Auth and config
 Need to create access key on notion, and grant access to notion database.